Search Life on La Lune

 My blog is three years old today.
 It has survived the terrible twos and is now learning joined-up writing.
 And it has readers as far apart as Nova Scotia and Qatar.
 It will not have escaped your notice that today … Continue reading

 Since I wrote this (in 2013), The House at Zaronza has been published by Crooked Cat Publishing, in July 2014.
 Find out more about it on my writing site.
-This post belongs here, rather than on my writing site, owing … Continue reading
+The House at Zaronza is temporarily unavailable pending a new edition … Continue reading

 I’m a bit late reporting on this event, which took place about 10 days ago.
 Blame this wretched novel I’m working on for National Novel Writing Month.
 I have almost reached the requisite 50,000 words but mine is going to … Continue reading